FUNDAMENTALS OF SENATE COMMITTEES

 When neither the chair nor the deputy chair is present at a meeting, the clerk of the committee will advise the committee of the absence and preside over the election of an acting chair for that meeting, following the practice in the chamber.[135]
 The motion to nominate an acting chair is not debatable.

 The chair and deputy chair have several other roles outside committee meetings.
-Usually, the chair of the committee is also the chair of the Subcommittee on Agenda and Procedure.
-Members of the steering committee appear on behalf of the committee when its budget requests are reviewed by the Standing Committee on Internal Economy, Budgets and Administration.
-Under rule 12-22(2), the chair, or a senator designated by the chair, presents or tables reports of the committee in the Senate.
+Usually, the chair of the committee is also the chair of the Subcommittee on Agenda and Procedure (steering committee).
+The chair will typically appear on behalf of the committee when its budget requests are reviewed by the Standing Committee on Internal Economy, Budgets and Administration.
+Under rule 12-21(2), the chair, or a senator designated by the chair, presents or tables reports of the committee in the Senate.
 Motions in the Senate related to the work of the committee are usually moved by the chair or a designated senator.
 Furthermore, the chair, in consultation with the steering committee, directs the committee clerk in the scheduling of witnesses, meetings and the coordination of reports.
 The chair is also normally empowered to direct research staff on behalf of the committee.

 Motions

-Motions may be moved by any committee member without notice and without a seconder.[134]
-Common motions moved in committee are those to create a subcommittee, to adopt a report or to amend a clause of a bill under consideration.
+Motions may be moved by any committee member without notice and without a seconder.[136]
+Common motions moved in committee are those to adopt a report or to amend a clause of a bill under consideration.

 Debate